geryb-bg/gery-web/blog/XinaBox Tutorial/Part 3/article.md

 ### Getting configuration data from the cloud

 There are a few things we need to add in order to be able to receive data from the cloud.
-The first is one the line inside the `initCloudIoT()` method that is commented out (the one starting with `//**`).
+The first is one line inside the `initCloudIoT()` method on the line that is currently commented out (the one starting with `//**`).
 Replace this commented out line with this line:

 ```c
 mqttClient->onMessage(messageReceived);